 Four years ago, I was wrestling with profile pictures in Microsoft 365.
 In a post, I discussed how the profile image can surface in many applications in Microsoft 365 and that it can be inconsistent between those applications.

 Unfortunately, after four years there are still inconsistencies and issues.
 Nowadays I’m doing a lot of migrations, many of which are from Jive to SharePoint.
-We can migrate Jive profile pictures to Office 365, but the process is far from perfect.
+We can migrate Jive profile pictures to Microsoft 365, but the process is far from perfect.
 Here’s the strategy we take:

 - Download the profile pictures from Jive.
 Our migration utilities take care of this for us.

 - Run the Set-UserPhoto PowerShell cmdlet for each user.

 - Run custom code that uploads the profile image to a special “User Photos” library.